w3f/Grants-Program/applications/dot-ring.md

 -   Construction of the complete Ring VRF by combining ring proofs with the VRF components from `pyvrf`.
 -   Development of a "Snark-friendly" API where appropriate, considering common patterns in zero-knowledge proof systems.
 -   Clear API, in-depth documentation clarifying the protocol and its usage, and illustrative examples.
--   Rigorous testing to ensure correctness and compatibility with the W3F specification.
+-   Rigorous testing to ensure correctness and compatibility with the W3F specification, and verification against ark-vrf test vectors.

 Reference: [W3F Ring-Proof specification](https://github.com/davxy/ring-proof-spec/blob/main/specification.md).